Adwai-T/Notes/Excel/VBANotes.md

 # VBA

 Following code is vba.
-Just marked as java for better hightlighting
+Just marked as javascript for better hightlighting

 ```javascript
 //--- Comments